NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/chat/chat.md

 ![chat](chat/09_promptDemo.png)

 > [!TIP]
-> Prompts are particularly useful when used with RAG, since they steer how the model incorporates retrieved context into a final answer.
+> Once the prompts are set here, the model will refer to this prompt as a set part of its instructions.
+For example, if you would like the model to provide answers in bullet points, or answer in French (for models that are multi-lingual), providing a set prompt will save the time of always having to enter this prompt in the Chat mode.
+Also, prompts can be particularly useful when used with RAG, since they steer how the model incorporates retrieved context into a final answer.

 ### 2.4 Web search